BaderLab/GenAnT/README.md

 TOGA accurately annotated genes across vertebrates with higher rates of divergence.
 TOGA relies on a chain file connecting the reference and target species, which is a file that indicates which sections of the reference genome align to which sections of the target genome.
 This allows TOGA to use synteny to inform its annotation liftover, which improves accuracy considering groups of genes are often conserved across species.
 Chain files are developed by post-processing whole genome alignments between two species, typically using executable binary scripts developed to improve the compatibility between genomic data types and [the UCSC genome browser](https://github.com/ucscGenomeBrowser/kent).
 We recommend using the [CACTUS alignment tool](https://github.com/ComparativeGenomicsToolkit/cactus) when generating the initial alignments between two distantly related species.
 Preparing the data for TOGA and running TOGA is a multistep process:

-1. Align genomes with CACTUS
+1. Align genomes with Cactus

    Cactus takes a text configuration file as input, which is a two-species phylogenetic tree of the reference and target species.
 A template of such a file is as follows, replacing “target” and “ref” with the species names and files:
    ```